DASH Diet for Lower Blood Pressure

 • Marinate your poultry, fish, and other meats before cooking

 These ideas can help you make healthy eating choices.
-You should talk to a doctor before making big changes to your diet.
+You should talk to a doctor before making big changes to what you eat.
 Your doctor can help you find out your blood pressure goal.
 If you check your blood pressure at home, record your numbers in your My HealtheVet profile’s Vitals section to show your progress.

 Please vote in our unscientific poll.
 All responses are anonymous.